|

 4. Square profile rear tire for added traction and improved tire wear.

 5. Fork stabilizer added to reduce head oscillations.
 This is a common characteristic for sidecars.
-It is due to the asymmetric wheel pattern.
-The stabilizer reduces the oscillation by 98%.

 6. Foam padded grips to reduce hand fatigue.